During that dark period of history known as the Middle Ages, the name of Lantis was first used in France. While the patronymic

-This web page shows only a small excerpt of our Lantis research.Another 315 words (22 lines of text) covering the year 1550 is included under the topic Early Lantis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lantis research.Another 77 words (6 lines of text) covering the years 1550, 1659, 1575, 1665, 1217 and 1260 are included under the topic Early Lantis History in all our PDF Extended History products and printed products wherever possible.

 Lantis Spelling Variations